 Andersons’s research is published in several international academic journals, primarily focusing on behavioral finance, institutional investor trading and performance evaluation.
 He has taught master courses in market microstructure, portfolio choice, and behavioral finance at the Stockholm University and the Stockholm School of economics.
 He is also a frequent speaker and teacher in executive education programs.
 As an advisor, he has been commissioned to analyze the role of financial information to retail investors by the Financial Markets Committee.

 Before his academic career, Anderson co-founded one of the leading Swedish distributors of imported beer.
-Today, he serves at the board, prize committee, and investment committee of the Polar Music Prize foundation, and has served as a member of the board of the Kronos Performing Arts Association.
+Today, he serves at the board, prize committee, and investment committee of the Polar Music Prize foundation.
 He is currently a member of the board of the Swedish mutual fund company Cicero Fonder.

 Behavioral Finance and Trading, SSE MSc-program.

-Precautionary savings, retirement planning and misperceptions of financial literacy, 2016, with Forest Baker and David Robinson, 2016, Journal of Financial Economics, forthcoming
+Precautionary savings, retirement planning and misperceptions of financial literacy, 2017, with Forest Baker and David Robinson, Journal of Financial Economics 126, pp. 383-398

 Risk Taking, Behavioral Biases, and Genes: Results from 149 Active Investors, 2015, with Anna Dreber and Roine Vestman, Journal of Behavioral and Experimental Finance 6, pp. 93-100.